zporat/zporat.github.io/index.md

 ## Teaching

 I am presenting a mini-course on mathematical cryptology at [SWiM@Wes 2025](https://mathcs-graduate.wescreates.wesleyan.edu/ams/swim-2025/).
+I will be serving as a project assistant at [Arithmetic Geometry at UNT](https://sites.google.com/view/arithmetic-geometry-at-unt/).

 I am not teaching in Spring 2025.